Welcome to Workshop 3 in the Rogers Executive Workshop Series, presented as part of the Rogers Chair in Network Automation.

 1:15

-Concepts 3 — Network slicing and SRv6
+Concepts 3 — Network Slicing and Programmable Transport

 How network virtualization enables transport slicing, hard vs soft isolation, and how SRv6 provides path control using standard IPv6 extension headers.